AyanleHashi/XML-Parser/README.md

 # XML-Parser
-For extracting information from Pubs_basedon_TCIA
+For extracting information from Pubs_basedon_TCIA0716.xml